emacsmirror/emacsshot/README.md

 to be able to snap the frame by pressing the print-key and to snap the current window by prefixing the keypress with C-u.

+Note that emacsshot currently trys to overwrite any existing file with the target name without asking.

 # Install<a id="sec-3"></a>